Ankit-2021/JavaCodes/README.md

 # JavaCodes
 simple projects in java.
-And practice java code
+And practice java code.
+This is my first comment